freegeek-pdx/mkuser/README.md

 > If FileVault is enabled and one of these users has a password and is granted a Secure Token, they WILL show in the FileVault login window and can decrypt the volume, but then the non-FileVault login will be hit to fully login to macOS with another user account.<br/>
 > Unlike hidden users, these user CANNOT be logged into using text input fields in the non-FileVault login window.
 >
-> Even if one of these users has a password set, they CANNOT authenticate "Terminal" commands like `su`, or `login`.<br/>
+> Even if one of these users has a password set, they CANNOT authenticate "Terminal" commands like `su`, or `login` as well as NOT being able to log in remotely via `ssh`.<br/>
 > They also CANNOT authenticate graphical prompts, such as unlocking "System Preferences" panes if they are an administrator.<br/>
 > But, if these users are an admin, they CAN run AppleScript `do shell script` commands `with administrator privileges`.